felicitafe/CustomImageGenerator/README.md

   <img src="3.png" width="200">
 </p>

-This script generates an image of 'random' circles based on your birth date, favorite color, and the city live in?
+This script generates an image of 'random' circles based on your birth date, favorite color, and the city you live in?
 And yes, circles are in a square frame.
 I am interested in pixel art, so this might be the initial channeling.